Winterhart/java-rmi-simulation/README.md

 #### Step 2: Start the Server
 - You should start your server with: `java youServerName.java -ORBInitialPort 1050 &`
+- You could also use Eclipe and add as argument of the server `-ORBInitialPort 1050 &`

 #### Step 3: Start the Client
 - You should start the client with: `java youtClientName.java   -ORBInitialPort 1050 &`
+- You could also use Eclipe and add as argument of the client `-ORBInitialPort 1050 &`